solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ## Connecting User Names with Public Keys via Solana Name Service

-Solana Name Service _(SNS)_ enables a human-readable name to be mapped to a SOL address.
+Solana Name Service _(SNS)_ enables a human-readable name to be mapped to a Solana address.
 By implementing SNS, we can easily prompt a user to create a user name _(which will become their SNS name behind the scenes)_ and that name will directly map to the users wallet address.